Sign convention: Metric signature

 In relativity, the metric signature can be either (+,−,−,−) or (−,+,+,+).
-(Note that throughout this article we are displaying the signs of the eigenvalues of the metric in the order that presents the timelike component first, followed by the spacelike components).
+(Throughout this article, the signs of the eigenvalues of the metric are displayed in the order that presents the timelike component first, followed by the spacelike components).
 A similar convention is used in higher-dimensional relativistic theories; that is, (+,−,−,−,...) or (−,+,+,+,...).
-A choice of signature is associated with a variety of names:
+A choice of signature is associated with a variety of names, physics discipline, and notable graduate-level textbooks: